Earl: Anglo-Saxon period (1016–1066)

 During Cnut's reign (1016–1035), ealdorman changed to earl (related to Old English eorl and Scandinavian jarl).
 (Note: In Latin, it was rendered as dux or comes.)
 Cnut's realm, the North Sea Empire, extended beyond England, forcing him to delegate power to earls.
 Earls were governors or viceroys, ruling in the king's name, keeping the peace, dispensing justice, and raising armies.
 Like the earlier ealdormen, they received the third penny from their jurisdictions.
 Earls ranked above thegns in precedence and were the chief counselors in the witan (king's council).

-The office of earl was not hereditary.
-While sons of earls could expect to inherit their father's office, this was not automatic.
-Only the king could make someone an earl.